shuixieloutai/maze/README.md

 #  five types of algorithm
-Astar, DFS, BFS, Dijkstra, IDS for emample
+Astar, DFS, BFS, Dijkstra, IDS
+for example
 Astar(maze)

 # Read a maze file and load